jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - My English isn't so good
   - My English is shit

+- My instincts tell me...
+  - I have a hunch...
+  - My gut said...
+  - I felt it in my gut
+  - It's just a gut feeling

 - Nice
   - Lovely
   - Charming
   - Delightful

+- Not working
+  - Down
+  - Blocked
+  - Clogged
+  - Out of order
+  - Obstructed
+  - Frozen
+  - Jammed
+  - Malfunctioning

 - Conversely
   - On the contrary